Body snatching: Public outcry

-To assuage the outraged public, legislation was enacted to thwart the activities of the body snatchers; eventually, anatomy acts, such as the Massachusetts Anatomy Act of 1831, allowed for the legalization of anatomy studies.
+To assuage the outraged public, legislation was enacted to thwart the activities of the body snatchers; eventually, anatomy acts, such as the Massachusetts Anatomy Act of 1831, provided legal means to obtain bodies for anatomy studies.

 Prior to these measures allowing for more subjects, many tactics were employed to protect the bodies of relatives.
 Police were engaged to watch the burying grounds but were often bribed or made drunk.
 Spring guns were set in the coffins, and poorer families would leave items like a stone or a blade of grass or a shell to show whether the grave was tampered with or not.
 In his collection of Boston police force details, Edward Savage made notes of a reward offer on April 13, 1814: "The selectmen offer $100 reward for arrest of grave-robbers at South Burying-Ground".
 Iron fences were constructed around many burying grounds as a deterrent to body snatchers.
-"Burglar proof grave vaults made of steel" were sold with the promise that loved ones' remains would not be one of the 40,000 bodies "mutilated every year on dissecting tables in medical colleges in the United States."
+"Burglar proof grave vaults made of steel" were sold with the promise that loved ones' remains would not be one of the 40,000 bodies "mutilated every year on dissecting tables in medical colleges in the United States".
 The medical appropriation of bodies aroused much popular resentment.
 Between 1765 and 1884, there were at least 25 documented crowd actions against American medical schools.

 Other countries

 Australia

+In 1869, the body of former Queensland police officer Thomas Griffin – who had been convicted of murdering two subordinates and executed by hanging – was exhumed a week after his burial and his head removed.
+The body was reinterred, but after noticing that the grave had been disturbed the local sexton re-exhumed the body and discovered that it had been decapitated.
+The perpetrators were never identified, but in the early 20th century it was rumoured that a local surgeon had kept the skull on display in his private collection.